multimodal/multimodal/docs/index.rst

    datasets/datasets

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 0
-   :caption: Code Documentation
+   :caption: Tokenizers

+   datasets/tokenizers

 This library was developped by Corentin Dancette.
 If you have any new feature request